 Drivers are also encouraged to reduce speeds in the hospital area because of the activity.
 Construction crews urge travelers to please be attentive while driving through the project area as conditions change regularly.
 Drivers are reminded that they present an additional hazard to work crews.

-They’re urged to do their part to create a safe work environment to the men and women working to improve area roads.
+They’re urged to do their part to create a safe work environment for the men and women working to improve area roads.
 Travelers are also encouraged to add a few extra minutes to their commutes or find alternative and detour routes to avoid delays.

 Improvements along the perimeter of the campus include constructing the cycle track, curbs, gutters and sidewalks.